mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-11-12-fresh-start-and-first-beginnings/index.md

 ---
-blog: shalveena.com
+title: "Fresh Start and First Beginnings"
+date: "2012-11-12"
 categories:
-- journal
+  - "journal"
-date: "2012-11-12"
-title: Fresh Start and First Beginnings
 ---

 Last week, I wrote about how I want to record [my journey](http://www.shalveena.com/2012/11/my-journey.html), as I try to re-invent my life into one focused on health, fitness and wholesome living.
 As mentioned, during the numerous hours spent browsing blogs on the web, I came across a variety of websites where the authors talked about the journey that brought them to where they are today.
 However, all the posts were written in retrospect - the author has now reached the goal and looks back at how he/she got there then writes about it.